oddbird/oddleventy/content/blog/2022/cq-syntax.md

 and an `inline-size` that is _greater-than_ `40em`.
-You can get the correct behavior in all browsers by wrapping the entire query in parenthesis:
+You can get the correct behavior in all browsers by wrapping the entire query in parentheses:

 ```css
 @container (not (inline-size > 40em)) { /* … */ }